chasingcoconuts/NOVAK-Protocol/README.md

  Any autonomous use of force (robot arm movement, chemical release, mechanical actuation) must be accompanied by a cryptographically verifiable safety proof — or the system must refuse execution.
 LAW PS-5 — EVIDENCE OF HARM
  All physically harmful outcomes must produce a cryptographically signed incident receipt, identical in structure to NOVAK HARMONEE evidence logs.

+THE NOVAK TEST

+“No output shall be considered lawful unless any competent third party can reproduce its legality proof without privileged access.”

 The First Cryptographically Enforced Execution-Integrity Model